Online MBA Program in Healthcare Administration

 - Ethical Decision-Making: This course helps to prepare students for making major decisions that affect the lives of healthcare workers and patients.
-Students learn how to develop awareness so they can recognize ethical dilemmas and are provided with the tools they need to make the right decisions when faced with difficult problems.
+Students learn how to develop awareness to recognize ethical dilemmas and are provided with the tools they need to make the right decisions when faced with difficult problems.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Healthcare Administration

 Those who have an accredited online MBA in healthcare administration have plenty of opportunities to fill high-level positions in the healthcare industry.
-Healthcare administrators work in all levels of health care, including medical clinics, hospitals, pharmaceutical companies, and long-term care facilities.
+Healthcare administrators work healthcare in health care, including medical clinics, hospitals, pharmaceutical companies, and long-term care facilities.

 Hospital Administrator/Health Services Manager

 Hospital administrators3 are in charge of planning, directing, and coordinating services.
-Depending on the size of the facility, they may be responsible for all activity within their organization or a single department.
-On a day-to-day basis, hospital administrators are accountable for making important decisions that are ethical and abide the law.
+Depending on the facility’s size, they may be responsible for all activities within their organization or a single department.
+On a day-to-day basis, hospital administrators are accountable for making decisions that abide by the law.
 Duties often include supervising practitioners, creating and monitoring budgets, managing patient benefits, and overseeing patient care.

 Healthcare Support Worker